-Best Online: Udemy’s Learn How To Brew Beer At Home In 5 Easy Steps with Adam Ward
+Udemy’s Learn How to Brew Beer At Home In 5 Easy Steps With Adam Ward

 If you’ve got $20 to spare and want to learn the basics of brewing online at your own pace, entrepreneur and homebrewing expert Adam Ward’s bestselling Udemy course is your best bet.
 Made up of 28 information sessions and video lectures, Learn How To Brew Beer At Home In 5 Easy Steps takes its students on a journey from basic theory and yeast’s role in fermentation to hands-on brewing exercises, bottling, and more.
 Participants in Ward’s Udemy class receive a certificate upon completion, making your home brewer status official.

 Note that this program is for true beginners, meaning if you consider yourself to be well-versed in beer and how it’s made, you’ll probably want to select something a bit more advanced.

 For the price, this is a great deal for those who want to build a solid foundation of basic concepts, theories, methods, and actual brewing at home, guided by Ward.
 You can also gift this course to someone who’s passionate about beer and is interested in brewing at home, or you can treat your employees to group access to the entire course catalog by signing up for Udemy for Business (which comes with a free demo so you can check it out before committing).